x75/smp_graphs/README.md

 # smp\_graphs

 Specifiy sensorimotor learning experiments as a graph of nodes and a set of signals, corresponding nicely with the tapping approach.
+The basis framework functions are independent of external libs but the block implementations make use of other *smp* libs such as [smp\_base](https://github.com/x75/smp_base).

 ## Items